prosper74/booking-project/README.md

 - Run test for the entire project `go test -v ./...`

 ### Soda migration
-- run `soda generate fizz migration-name` in the terminal, to create the migration folder and files
+- run `soda generate fizz migration-name` in the terminal, to create the migration folder and files.
+Run this code to create migration files for each table
 - The up file is used to create or update while the down file is used to delete or downgrade
 - run `soda migrate` to run the migration files
 - run `soda migrate down` to run the down migration files